MicrosoftDocs/visualstudio-docs/docs/debugger/general-debugging-options-dialog-box.md

 - You want to enable Edit and Continue for C++ projects during mixed mode debugging.

 > [!NOTE]
 > Choosing Managed Compatibility mode disables some features that are implemented only in the default debugging engine.
+The legacy debugging engine was replaced in Visual Studio 2012.

 **Use the legacy C# and VB expression evaluators**:
 The debugger will use the Visual Studio 2013 C# or Visual Basic expression evaluators rather than the Visual Studio 2015 Roslyn-based expression evaluators.